mdiazcl/fuzzbunch-debian/README.md

 ```
 winetricks python26
 ```

-> :warning: You may have problems pressing the "Next" button.
-If that's the case you have to install wine32 by doing the following (it may take a while):

-> dpkg --add-architecture i386 && apt-get update && apt-get install wine32

-> If after this you are still having issues you can manually install each module from the installer folder.
+> If you are having issues, Install each module (python-2.6 and pywin32-219.win32.py2.6) from the installer folder.

 ## Step 5: Run fuzzbunch
 Switch to fuzzbunch folder

 ```
-cd ~/.wine/drive_c/fuzzbunch-debian/windows
+cd $HOME/.wine-fuzzbunch/drive_c/fuzzbunch-debian/windows
 wine cmd.exe
 ```